American Landrace

 The American Landrace is an American breed of domestic pig.
 It is white in color, with a long body, fine hair, a long snout and heavy, drooping ears.
 Like all landrace pigs, it derives from the Danish Landrace.
+The breed association, the American Landrace Association, is one of four that constitute the National Swine Registry, together with the associations for the American Yorkshire, the Duroc and the Hampshire.
+It is the fourth-most numerous pig of the United States after those three breeds.

 History

 The American Landrace derives from the Danish Landrace, which in turn derives from cross-breeding in the late nineteenth century between local Danish pigs and Large White stock imported from Britain.
 In 1934 twenty-four of these pigs were imported from Denmark by the United States Department of Agriculture for cross-breeding and research purposes, with a condition that they not be used to create a purebred commercial stock.
 That restriction was lifted in 1949 and a breed association, the American Landrace Association, was established in 1950.
 The new breed was founded on stock that was either purebred Danish or had a small percentage of Poland China blood.
 To reduce inbreeding, thirty-eight pigs of Danish, Swedish and Norwegian Landrace descent were imported in 1954 from Norway.

+The breed association is one of four that constitute the National Swine Registry, together with the associations for the American Yorkshire, the Duroc and the Hampshire.
+In 2016 it was the fourth-most numerous pig of the United States after those three breeds.
+A total population of 15324 head was reported for 2023, down from a high of 70657 reached in 2017.
+The conservation status of the breed in 2025 was "not at risk".